-Dr. Kristof Kipp working with Marquette's basketball team to improve performance
+Dr. Kristof Kipp works with athletes to improve performance.

 Dr. Sandra Hunter named editor-in-chief of premier sports medicine journal